 Anibar has also socially influenced the youth community in Peja, and further, enclosed with the film screenings and other events, before, during and after the festival, a wide group of youngsters is engaged in helping and working with the idea and preparations of the festival, meanwhile they gain an experience which as a matter has been truly acknowledged by a vast support of different local and national institutions (private and public).

-Anibar International Animation Festival, organized by NGO Anibar, will be having its tenth (10) edition in Peja, Kosovo.
-The festival has four cinemas, two of them outdoors, and will be screening approximately 300 films.
-Besides the film programme, the festival organizes workshops, debates, panels, meetings with filmmakers, presentations, and pitching sessions.
-The call for entries will be open until the 30th of April.
+Anibar International Animation Festival, organized by NGO Anibar, will be having its twelfth (12) edition in Peja, Kosovo.
+The festival has five cinemas, three of them outdoors, and will be screening approximately 300 films.
+Besides the film program, the festival organizes workshops, masterclasses, debates, panels, meetings with filmmakers, presentations, special programs, concerts, and pitching sessions.
+The call for entries will be open until the 31st of March.

 2. Film submissions